Jax's Gift

 This is so that our work will be a joy, not a burden, for that would be of no benefit to those we lead.
 (Hebrews 13:17)

-Leaders are not in their position to abuse their power, we are to lead with humility, justice and righteousness, with the courage of a lion, teaching others to be of good character.
+Leaders are not in their position to abuse their power, we are to lead with justice and righteousness, with the courage and boldness of a lion and the gentleness and humility of a lamb, teaching others to be of good character.

-Our trust must be firmly rooted in God and we must hold a powerful vision, taking care that nothing and no-one distracts us from our mission.
+Our trust must be firmly rooted in God and we must hold a powerful vision, taking care that nothing and no-one distracts us from our mission, speaking to the rocks in our lives and commanding them to bring forth that which we want.

 We are to be strong and courageous and we must be careful to be obedient, not to turn to the right or to the left, that we may be successful wherever we go.